 4 Now take away the amount you are spending, from the amount you earn

 If the sum leads to a minus figure, you need to increase your income or reduce your spending.
 Do you need to reduce card payments or can you shop around to find a cheaper loan?
 Just remember that the quicker you pay off any debt, the less interest you will end up paying.
 Maybe now’s a good time to make some healthy lifestyle changes can you make a regular journey on foot rather than by bus?
 Could you have one or two drinks less each week?
 Or even cut down on the fags?
 If you could save £5 a week that’s £21.66 a month!

 If the sum shows you have money left over each month, why not think about saving it?
 Even putting it in a jar each week will soon add up to something worth having.
 Setting aside £5 a week will add up to £130 in six months.
 But if you find a good savings account, your bank, building society or credit union will pay you interest on your savings, so you’d have more than what you put in at the end.
 That means you could start saving for a special treat or even a family holiday.
 See our guide to savings.

-Check your budget with our handy online calculator from Money Advice Service.
+Check your budget with our handy online calculator.
 Click here to check your budget!